DojunPark/pragmatic_eval_korean/README.md

 ## How to Use
-1. Multiple-Choice Evaluation: Use the MCQ column to assess how well models select the correct pragmatic interpretation from a set of options.
+1. **Multiple-Choice Evaluation**: Use the MCQ column to assess how well models select the correct pragmatic interpretation from a set of options.
-2. Open-Ended Evaluation: Use the OEQ column for a more in-depth analysis of the model's generative capabilities, requiring human experts to rate the quality of the generated answers.
+2. **Open-Ended Evaluation**: Use the OEQ column for a more in-depth analysis of the model's generative capabilities, requiring human experts to rate the quality of the generated answers.

 ## Citation